openfaas/openfaas.github.io/_posts/2019-06-13-introducing-openfaas-for-lambda.md

 ### Deploy a function

-OpenFaaS functions are built into immutable Docker or OCI-format images, which are then stored in a registry such as the Amazon Container Registry (ACR).
+OpenFaaS functions are built into immutable Docker or OCI-format images, which are then stored in a registry such as the Amazon Elastic Container Registry (ECR).
 The first challenge I had was how to transform layers in my Docker image into an AWS Lambda package.

 This is how I decided to approach the problem.
 There is also potential to use Lambda layers in the future, but for now the provider creates a single layer or archive per function.